Apply Online

 SaskTel

-• SaskTel helps employees plan for life after work through retirement planning assistance services, contributions to a defined-contribution pension plan and phased-in work options when employees are nearing retirement -- they are also offered the chance to continue their involvement with the SaskTel Pioneers club so they can stay connected with other alumni and their community
+• SaskTel helps employees plan for life after work with retirement planning assistance services, contributions to a defined contribution pension plan and phased-in work options when employees are nearing retirement -- retired employees can also continue their involvement with the SaskTel Pioneers network, allowing them to stay connected with other alumni and their community

 Highlights